 From 1 April 2009, if you are, or were, a temporary resident and are not an Australian citizen, New Zealand citizen or permanent resident, or a holder of a retirement visa (Subclass 405 or 410), you can generally only access your preserved superannuation benefits in the following circumstances:

 You may also be able to access your benefit if you satisfied another condition of release under superannuation law before 1 April 2009.

 After you leave Australia, you can claim your superannuation from BT Super for Life under the Departing Australia Superannuation Payments (DASP) regime.
+Working holiday makers are subject to a higher rate of tax on departing Australia superannuation payments than other temporary visa holders.
 Full information regarding DASP procedures and current taxation rates can be found at www.ato.gov.au.